West Virginia SNAP (Food Stamp) Household Statistics

 The United States Department of Agriculture administers the Supplemental Nutrition Assistance Program (SNAP).
 This program, previously known as food stamps, is designed to help guarantee low-income households and individuals access to a basic level of nutrition.

-The American Community Survey (ACS), conducted by the U.S. Census Bureau, publishes detailed estimates of households who receive SNAP benefits.
-A household is a group of people living in a house, apartment, or other housing unit.
+In West Virginia and throughout the country, SNAP households are a major focus of the American Community Survey (ACS), conducted each year by the U.S. Census Bureau.
+A household in West Virginia is a group of people living in a house, apartment, or other housing unit.
 Households may be family households or non-family households.

 Unlike the Census, which is an exact count of people and households every ten years, ACS statistics are estimated based on a representative survey sample.
 Note that the data in this article is presented as counts of households, not of individuals.